-One of the most common questions that I am asked by clients is, "What's the most effective marketing technique which will get me leads?"
+One of the most common questions we get asked by clients is, "What's the most effective marketing technique that’ll get me leads?"
 Unfortunately, the question is impossible to answer.
 It assumes that there is one technique that will turn someone who has never heard of your business into a paying customer.
-I wish it was that easy!
+We wish it was that easy!

 Even if you spend thousands of dollars to drive qualified traffic to your website, it's unlikely that these visitors will be ready to buy your product or service right away.
-Rather than looking for the one marketing technique that will get you customers, instead think about how your marketing and sales efforts can work together to put your prospects on the right path.
+Rather than looking for the one marketing technique that will get you customers, instead think about how your marketing and sales efforts can work together to put your prospects on the right path to learning about and then buying from your business.
 A sales funnel can accomplish just that.

 What is a sales funnel?